Search

 Background

-On June 4, 2018, EPA designated the Las Vegas Valley (HA 212) as a marginal nonattainment area for the 2015 O3 NAAQS effective August 3, 2018 (83 FR 25776) and the area was required to achieve attainment of the standard by August 3, 2021.
-To achieve attainment by this date, HA 212 was required to show that its O3 design value, based on 2018-2020 air quality data, was equal to or less than 0.070 ppm.
-In 2021, DAQ submitted 17 exceptional event demonstrations to exclude 28 ozone exceedances in 2018 and 2020 due to impacts from wildfire smoke or stratospheric intrusions and requested that EPA exclude the associated air quality data from the 2018-2020 design value calculation.
-On July 22, 2022, EPA proposed not to approve those demonstrations and to find that HA 212 failed to meet its attainment date based on a 2018-2020 design value of 0.074 ppm (87 FR 43764).
-On January 5, 2023, EPA issued a final rule reclassifying the Las Vegas Valley as a moderate nonattainment area for the 2015 ozone NAAQS (88 FR 775) and requiring the area to achieve attainment by August 3, 2024.
+On June 4, 2018, EPA designated the Las Vegas Valley (HA 212) as a marginal nonattainment area for the 2015 O3 NAAQS effective August 3, 2018 (83 FR 25776).
+The area was required to achieve attainment by August 3, 2021.
+To meet this deadline, the Las Vegas Valley needed to demonstrate that its O3 design value, based on 2018-2020 air quality data, was equal to or less than 0.070 parts per million (ppm).
+In 2021, DAQ submitted 17 exceptional event demonstrations to exclude 28 ozone exceedances in 2018 and 2020 due to impacts from wildfire smoke or stratospheric intrusions.
+DAQ requested that EPA exclude these events from the 2018-2020 design value calculation.
+On July 22, 2022, EPA proposed not to approve these demonstrations and determined that the Las Vegas Valley failed to meet its attainment deadline, based on a 2018-2020 design value of 0.074 ppm (87 FR 43764).

 Key Requirements for Moderate Attainment SIPs